uber/prototool/README.md

 This is meant to mimic what you generally want - a base package for your idl directory, followed by packages matching the directory structure.

-Note you can override the directory that the `prototool.yaml` file is in as well.
+Note you can override the directory that the `prototool.yaml` or `prototool.json` file is in as well.
 If we update our file at `repo/prototool.yaml` to this:

 ```yaml